jslicense/spdx-expression-parse.js/README.md

     })
     ```

-2. The license expression language, for describing simple and complex license terms, like `MIT` for MIT-licensed and `(GPL-2.0 OR Apache-2.0)` for dual-licensing under GPL 2.0 and Apache 2.0.
-This package implements the license expression language.
+2. The license expression language, for describing simple and complex license terms, like `MIT` for MIT-licensed and `(GPL-2.0 OR Apache-2.0)` for dual-licensing under GPL 2.0 and Apache 2.0.  `spdx-expression-parse` itself implements license expression language, exporting a parser.

     ```javascript
     assert.deepEqual(